 Have you ever wanted to design your own house?
 How would you go about doing that?
 You'd probably think of exciting things to do with the architecture, right - like spiral staircases or rooftop patios?
 But, no matter what kind of house you wanted, you'd have to follow certain rules.
 Your house would need a roof, walls, doors and windows.
 You'd have to account for the air ducts that comprise your heating and air conditioning systems.
 You'd also need to build in the plumbing and electrical supply lines.

 Just like builders have rules for designing their homes, scientists have criteria for designing their experiments.
-When a scientist is planning to run an experiment, he has to make sure he fulfills certain requirements.
-If he doesn't, then his work won't be valued by the scientific community.
-In this lesson, we're going to discuss the rules that scientists have to follow and see how these rules played out in the famous Avery-Griffith experiment.
+When a scientist is planning to run an experiment, s/he has to make sure s/he fulfills certain requirements.
+If s/he doesn't, then the work won't be valued by the scientific community.
+In this lesson, we're going to discuss the rules that scientists have to follow and see how these rules played out in the famous experiments by Oswald Avery and Griffith.

 Let's begin by talking about the rules that scientists have to follow when designing their experiments.
 First of all, an experiment must be designed to answer the question that the scientist is trying to solve.
 There should be a definite purpose for running the experiment - something concrete that the scientist wants to determine.